ICanBoogie/Event/README.md

                 └─ Icybee\Modules\News\Operation\SaveOperation

-When the `process` event is fired upon a `…\News\Operation\SaveOperation` instance, all event hooks attached to the classes for this event are called, starting from the event hooks attached to the instance class (`…\News\Operation\SaveOperation`) all the way up to those attached to its root class.
+When a `ProcessEvent` is emitted with a `…\News\Operation\SaveOperation` instance, all event hooks attached to the classes for this event are called, starting from the event hooks attached to the instance class (`…\News\Operation\SaveOperation`) all the way up to those attached to its root class.

-Thus, event hooks attached to the `…\Node\Operation\SaveOperation` class are called when the `process` event is fired upon a `…\News\Operation\SaveOperation` instance.
+Thus, event hooks attached to the `…\Node\Operation\SaveOperation` class are called when a `ProcessEvent` event is fired with `…\News\Operation\SaveOperation` instance.
 One could consider that event hooks are _inherited_.